didier-v/GodotNotificationCenter/README.md

 # GodotNotificationCenter
-A notification center for [Godot Engine](https://github.com/okamstudio/godot) (compatible with versions 1.1 and 2.0)
+A notification center for [Godot Engine](https://github.com/okamstudio/godot) Compatible with Godot 3
+Check branch 2.0 for a project compatible with Godot 1.1 and 2.x

 # Installation
 Just add notification_center.gd to the autoload settings of your project